 that the assignee of a block of numbers should not prevent the use of those numbers as user-provided OI/CLI in other services as long as the use is in conformance with the national regulations/guidelines;

-that the interconnecting operators and service providers should include the transfer of the proper OI/CLI information in the national and international interconnection agreements according to the regulations or guidelines of the countries involved;
+that the interconnecting operators and service providers should include a commitment in the national and international interconnection agreements to transfer the proper OI/CLI information according to the regulations or guidelines of the countries involved;

-that an operator/service provider originating, transiting or terminating electronic communications should not change a valid OI/CLI unless it is in accordance with national regulations or guidelines.
+that an operator/service provider originating, transiting or terminating electronic communications should not change a valid OI/CLI unless such a change is required in accordance with national regulations or guidelines.
 The format of an OI/CLI may be changed but only in accordance with relevant ITU Telecommunication Standardization Sector (ITU-T), European Telecommunications Standards Institute (ETSI) and Internet Engineering Task Force (IETF) deliverables on OI/CLI.
 For example, to display a national (significant) number in an international format;

 that depending on bilateral and/or multilateral agreements or restrictions in cases of national legal and regulatory frameworks, the originating network may restrict OI/CLI information from being sent to the destination network when the OI/CLI Restriction supplementary service is requested by the calling party to prevent OI/CLI presentation to the destination subscriber in all cases.
 In this case the OI/CLI information sent across international boundaries shall always contain the restriction indicator and may also include the country code of the originating country, being marked in this case as an incomplete number in the international format;